Do you feel like you’re drowning in clothes in your closet?

 If you have occupied the kids and gotten into the mindset of decluttering, turn on some music and have a little fun.

-We have an Echo Dot that plays my favorite tunes for me and I love that I can use voice command to switch songs and adjust the volume without stopping what I am doing.
+We have a Google Home Mini that plays my favourite tunes for me and I love that I can use voice command to switch songs and adjust the volume without stopping what I am doing.

 Step 2 – Piling All Items Onto Bed

 This may seem counter-intuitive, you want to tidy up, but first, throw all your stuff onto a big messy pile on your bed.

 But hear me out, piling everything in one big mountain makes you aware of all the items that own and helps you clearly see the scope of work that is in front of you.

 When you are removing all the clothing from your closet, you may come across items that do not belong in a closet.
 If it is not an item of clothing, or just plain doesn’t belong on your body then you should rehome it, recycle it, or donate it.
 You can also sell items that are in good condition for a little bit of extra cash.
 Remember that closets are for clothing and not miscellaneous junk.
 Everything that does not belong needs to find a new home.